 Improving Storage Performance of Dell VRTX

-Dell’s PowerEdge VRTX hyper-converged appliance can either have all hard drive datastores or all SSD datastores, but you can’t have SSDs act as tiering or caching media for HDD volumes.
+Dell’s PowerEdge VRTX hyper-converged appliance can either have all hard drive datastores or all SSD datastores, but you can’t have SSDs act as tiering or caching media for VRTX volumes / virtual disks.
 That’s where VirtuCache comes in.

-VirtuCache is kernel mode software that you install in VMware vSphere, that automatically caches frequently and recently used data – both reads and writes, from Datastores on VRTX shared SAS storage to any SSD (or some amount of host RAM) in VRTX.
-By doing so, we improve the performance of hard drive based shared VRTX storage.
+VirtuCache is kernel mode software that you install in VMware vSphere, that automatically caches frequently and recently used data, reads and writes, from Datastores on VRTX shared storage to any SSD (or host RAM) in VRTX.
+By doing so, we improve the performance of shared VRTX storage.

-NB : The VRTX shared PERC RAID controller documentation lists support for caching, but that’s very different from VirtuCache style host side caching.
-VRTX RAID controller caching caches to only 1GB of battery backed RAM on the RAID controller.
-VirtuCache on the other hand will be caching to much larger amounts of RAM or Flash installed in VRTX.
+The VRTX shared PERC RAID controller documentation lists support for caching, but that’s very different from VirtuCache.
+VRTX RAID controller is capable of caching to only 1GB of battery backed RAM on the RAID controller.
+VirtuCache, on the other hand, can cache to much larger amounts of RAM or Flash installed in VRTX.
 Also VirtuCache protects against data loss in case of host / SSD failure by replicating data to cache media in another host and not with battery backed cache media.

-The images below (click on images to view those in higher resolution) show before/after results for Iometer tests (100% Random, 75-25% Read-Write, 4KB block size, 128 simultaneous IO requests hitting storage), with the test file on a hard drive based datastore, first without VirtuCache and then with VirtuCache caching to 2TB Intel P4600 NVME SSD, and a third iteration of the test with VirtuCache caching to some amount of host RAM.
+The images below (click on images to view those in higher resolution) show before/after results for Iometer tests, first without VirtuCache and then with VirtuCache caching to an Intel P4600 NVME SSD, and a third iteration with VirtuCache caching to host RAM.

 Iometer test specs: 100% Random IO, 75-25% Read-Write ratio, 4KB block size, 128 simultaneous IO requests hitting storage, with the Iometer test file residing on a hard drive based VRTX datastore.